 Bishop Riscylla Shaw is a suffragan (or assisting) bishop in the Diocese of Toronto.

 Ordained bishop on Jan.
 7, 2017, her ministry has been inspired by Desmond Tutu with the South African Truth and Reconciliation Commission.
-She has served as a witness and an Ambassador for the Anglican Church for Canada’s National Truth and Reconciliation Commission (TRC).
+She has served as a witness and an ambassador for the Anglican Church for Canada’s National Truth and Reconciliation Commission (TRC).
 She serves on the Jubilee Commission and was a member of the Primate’s Commission on Discovery, Reconciliation and Justice that produced the award-winning film Doctrine of Discovery: Stolen Lands, Strong Hearts as part of its reconciliation mandate.
-She is a contributor in the publication Decolonizing Discipline – a call to implement TRC Call to Action 6.
+She is a contributor to the publications Decolonizing Discipline – a Call to Implement TRC Call to Action 6 and Faith as Protest: Answering the Call to Mend the World.

 Bishop Riscylla has oversight of the North and East archdeaconries.